-Sovereign Debt Crisis with Examples
+Sovereign Debt Crisis With Examples

 As lenders start to worry, they require higher and higher yields to offset their risk.
 The higher the yields, the more it costs the country to refinance its sovereign debt.
-In time, it really cannot afford to keep rolling over debt.
+In time, it cannot afford to keep rolling over debt.
 Consequently, it defaults.
 Investors' fears become a self-fulfilling prophecy.